Quantum158/SpeedController/README.md

+#Temporary Edit for proof I own this for CALM
+Hi Ms. Haz! :)

 # Why no development?
 This project has been temporarily postponed until some further testing has been completed and I am more experienced on using the UI framework (and I have more time)